collecting, connoisseurship, climate

 art climate intelligence

-While deeply rooted in America, I am, perhaps through destiny shaped through the centuries, international, multilingual, and culturally adaptive.
+While deeply rooted in America, I am international, multilingual, and culturally adaptive.
 I have lived, worked, and travelled not only in the United States but also in Europe (I have worked in France, Austria, Germany, Switzerland; I have travelled in and through many other countries) and Asia (Singapore, Hong Kong, Taiwan, Japan, Korea).
-I have family in Malaysia, Singapore, and Korea.
+I have family in Europe and Asia.

 Education and hard work have been a focus and priority for years.
 My children are grown, graduated university (Bowdoin, Williams, Harvard, NYU School of Medicine, UCSD School of Medicine, MIT), and embarked on constructive work of real responsibility.
 I am a graduate of Wellesley College and have studied at Princeton and the Graduate Institute of History of National Taiwan University.